rjonker1/movie_trailer_website/pub/movie_web/README.txt

 2. PROJECT OVERVIEW

-	2.1 The applicaiton is initialized through the bootstrapper.py file 2.1.
+	2.1 The applicaiton is initialized through the bootstrapper.py file, located in \movie_web\app\boostrapper.py 2.1.
 The bootstrapper.py file will get the top rated movies from a movie database, insert each movie's details into an html page and then serve the html into a webbrowser.
 	2.2 The Project consists of the following folders: